henriquecustodia/blog/src/posts/angular-inject-function-a-new-way-to-work-with-di.md

 ---
 permalink: posts/{{ title | slug }}/index.html
-title: 'Angular inject function: a new way to work with DI'
+title: 'Angular Inject Function: A New Way To Work With DI'
 date: 2022-10-10T21:00:00Z
 tags: []
-description: The new inject function released in Angular 14 give us a new way to work with dependency injection.
-Now, we can inject dependencies inside functions and a lot of more!
+description: The new inject function released in Angular 14 gives us a new way to work with dependency injection.
+Now, we can inject dependencies inside functions and a lot more!
 image: "/images/uploads/mikhail-vasilyev-nodtncsldte-unsplash.jpg"

 ---